colinyjchung/jinnzhong/content/posts/2024-W08-EOW-report.md

 * GMT Games charged me for _France '40_ (2013) this past week.
 I could've stopped it, like I could've stopped all the Simonitch 'XX ZOC-Bond games, but I didn't.
 I dunno.
 I still have some vague hope that in some non-existent future, I'll sit down and play these games.
 I figure with the low counters density, the simple ruleset of ZOC-Bonds, and that these maps actually fit on my desk...
 I dunno.
 I just dunno.
 This is someone who just put five wargames into a box and stuck packing tape on it.
 * Still reading _Pride and Prejudice_ and _Stranger in a Strange Land_ here and there.
 But one day before I was almost done _Well of Ascension_, _A Promised Land_ became available in Libby.
 So I'm starting that.
 On one hand, I enjoyed and I _am_ enjoying the two books... but on another, I don't like being dictated to when I can consume a book or not.
 I might just treat the books I get via Libby with a more _laissez-faire_ attitude instead of going HAM gamifying it by scheduling when holds come through or not.
 Everything takes up bandwidth and I just need to keep cutting and cutting.
 If it doesn't help me move forward on _actually writing fiction_, I just need to cut it.
 Sell it, archive it, delay it, move it, ignore it.

-Archive all EOW reports [here](https://journal.jinnzhong.com/tags/eow-reports/)
+Archive of all EOW reports [here](https://journal.jinnzhong.com/tags/eow-reports/)

 [^1]: LEGEND for **Project Status Dashboard**